rumenvasilev/go-gitlab-mock/src/spec/README.md

 ## Regenerating mock endpoints for Gitlab's REST API

 Copy the openapi spec to `src/spec` and run `go run main.go -spec-path src/spec/openapi.yaml`.
 You will end up with an updated `src/mock/endpointpattern.go`.
-Unfortunately Gitlab has a few special endpoints that resemble a function call (ending with `()`) within the URI path.
-Currently that's not escaped and needs to be manually adjusted, before the mock could be published.
-Gofmt will tell you which lines need to be updated.